Back to Blog

 RFP Evaluation Criteria

 Get the actual scoring sheets and weightings from past RFPs to understand what buyers really prioritize.
-This is harder to get than transaction data, but incredibly valuable.

 Sole-Source Justifications